-Grandma was very frugal and I recall one year asking grandma why she saved everything.
+Grandma was very frugal, and I recall one year asking her why she saved everything.
 She told me that everything should be repurposed on the homestead.

 Grandma had an entire shelf in the root cellar that was full of reusable containers and other things.
 One thing that grandma never threw away was sawdust.

 The fact that grandma saved sawdust never occurred to me to be strange or odd because grandpa had a small sawmill, however, in retrospect, if grandpa hadn’t had a sawmill I have to wonder if grandma would’ve had uses for sawdust on their homestead.